Stuck in a punting rut?

 As you probably know, there’s far more to successful punting than just picking winners.
 So many punters make basic mistakes that cost them money time and time again.

-So here’s a short list; the seven deadly sins of the punt.
+So here’s a shortlist of the seven deadly sins of the punt.
 Avoid these, and you (and your bank balance) will be far better off in the long run.

 The betting market is set by bookies and other punters, and some of them are very, very well prepared.
-There’s full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.
+There are full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.

 Had a quick look at a basic form guide and are going to bet?
 You’re woefully under-prepared and will take a beating in the long-term.

 The good news is that there’s more information than ever available for all punters: track data, detailed stats, replays, trial reports, sectional times, price information, professional ratings… it’s all out there.
 Use it, and start to close the gap on the big players.

-This is such a simple thing, and it costs real money: punters taking a price when there’s better odds available elsewhere.
+This is such a simple thing, and it costs real money: punters taking a price when there are better odds available elsewhere.
 In the glory days of the on-course betting ring it was unthinkable: all the prices were right there in front of you, so of course you’d take the best one.

 Now that most betting is done online, it’s amazing how many punters have their single bookie account and just take what’s offered.
 As far as punting sins go, it’s unforgivable – you’ve done all the hard work and then cost yourself money at the end.

 So open as many accounts as possible – it’s extremely quick and easy.
 You don’t need to deposit huge amounts – you’re far better off taking the same balance and spreading it across multiple bookies than having it all with just one.
 Then use Dynamic Odds and take the highest price.

 And if you’re taking a tote price, use the best available.
 Products like Best of the Best and Betfair SP can deliver you greater returns.